 Using a single source of truth—most commonly an HR database—HelloID Provisioning automates the processes of user onboarding and offboarding.
 Using employee information from the source system, it creates the appropriate accounts and entitlements on any number of target systems when a new employee joins.
 When an employee leaves, HelloID Provisioning disables the previously-granted accounts and entitlements.

-The most important target system is typically the organization's IT user directory, which is also used as the main identity provider (IdP) in HelloID Access Management.
+The most important target system is usually the organization's IT user directory, which is usually also used as the main identity provider (IdP) in HelloID Access Management.
 Most often, this is Microsoft Active Directory, but HelloID is also compatible with other directories like Google G Suite, Azure AD, and so on.

 HelloID Provisioning relieves the IT department of performing these steps manually every time an employee joins or leaves the organization.
 It supports the RBAC methodology.